gretro/robs-fetch/README.md

  - [ ] Create a basic `fetchEpic`.
  - [ ] Introduce the concept of busy action.
  - [ ] Create options for `fetchEpic`.

+ ## License
+ MIT License.
+See LICENSE file for more details.